hardmanko/ofxCX/docs/gettingStarted.md

 	//Do everything you need to do for your experiment
 }
 \endcode
-Inlcuding CX_EntryPoint.h brings into your program everything from CX and openFrameworks so that you can use it.
+Inlcuding CX_EntryPoint.h brings into your program all of the classes and functions from CX and openFrameworks so that you can use them.
 `runExperiment` is the CX version of a `main` function: It is called once, after CX has been set up, and the program closes after `runExperiment` returns.
 5. Now you need to tell the compiler that it should compile the whole project, including openFrameworks, CX, and your new .cpp file.
 For Visual Studio (VS), you go to the root directory for your application (up one level from `src`) and open the file with the same name as your project with the `.sln` extension.
 This should open VS and your project.
 On the left side of the VS window, there should be a pane called "Solution Explorer".
 Within the Solution Explorer, there should be a few items.
 One will be called "Solution 'APP_NAME' (2 projects)", which contains your project, called APP_NAME, and a project called `openframeworksLib`.
 You should expand your project until you can see a folder called `src`.
 It will have the same files as you deleted in step 3 listed there, so get rid of them by highlighting them and pressing the delete key (or right click on them and select "Exclude From Project").
 Now right click on the `src` folder in VS and select "Add" -> "Existing item...".
-In the file selector that opens, navigate your way to the `src` folder in your project directory and select the
-.cpp file you made in step 4.
-You can alternately drag and drop your cpp file onto the `src` folder in VS.
-Now press F5, or select "DEBUG" -> "Start Debugging" from the menu bar at the top of the VS window.
+In the file selector that opens, navigate your way to the `src` folder in your project directory and select the .cpp file you made in step 4.
+You can alternately drag and drop your cpp file onto the `src` folder within VS. Now press F5, or select "DEBUG" -> "Start Debugging" from the menu bar at the top of the VS window.
 This will compile and run your project in debug mode.
 It will take a long time to compile the first time, because it has to compile all of openFrameworks and all of CX the first time.
 However, subsequent builds will only need to compile your code and will be much faster.

-That's all you need to do to get started.
+That's all you need to do to get started with a blank experiment.
 However, you probably have no idea what to put into `runExperiment` at this point.
-You should look at the \ref examplesAndTutorials in order to learn more about how CX works.
-You should start with the helloWorld example.
+You should look at the CX examples in order to learn more about how CX works.
+You should start with the helloWorld example and work your way from there.

-\section examplesAndTutorials Examples and Tutorials
+\section examples_section Examples

 There are several examples of how to use CX.
 The example files can be found in the CX directory (`OF_DIR/addons/ofxCX`) in subfolders with names beginning with "example-".
 Some of the examples are on a specific topic and others are sample experiments that integrate together different features of CX.

 In order to use the examples and tutorials, do everything for creating a new CX project (above) up until step 3.
-Then, instead of creating a new .cpp file in step 4, copy one of the example .cpp files into the `src` directory.
+Then, instead of creating a new .cpp file in step 4, copy one of the example .cpp files from the example folders into the `src` directory of a project that uses CX as an addon.

 Some of the examples have data files that they need run.
 For example, the runderingTest example has a picture of some birds that it uses.
-If the example has data, in the example directory, there will be a directory called `bin` with a directory under it called `data` containing the necessary files.

-If the example has a data folder, copy the contents of that folder into `yourProjectDirectory/bin/data`.
-The `bin/data` folder might not exist at this point.
+If the example has data, in the example directory there will be a directory called `bin` with a directory under it called `data` containing the necessary files.
+These should be copied to `PROJECT_NAME/bin/data`.
+The `bin/data` folder in the project directory might not exist at this point.
 You can create it.

-1. Use the oF project generator (OFDIR/projectGenerator/projectGeneratorSimple.exe) to create a new project that uses the ofxCX addon.
-The project generator asks you what to name your project, where to put it (defaults to OFDIR/apps/myApps/), and has the option of selecting addons.
-Click the "addons" button and check to box next to ofxCX.
-If ofxCX does not appear in the list of addons, you probably didn't put the ofxCX directory in the right place.
-2. Go to the newly-created project directory (that you chose when creating the project in step 1) and go into the src subdirectory.
-3. Delete all of the files in the src directory (main.cpp, testApp.h, and testApp.cpp).
-4. Copy the example .cpp file into this src directory.
-5. If the example has a data folder, copy the contents of that folder into yourProjectDirectory/bin/data.
-The bin/data folder probably won't exist at this point.
-You can create it.
-6. This step depends on your compiler, but you'll need to tell it to use the example source file that you copied in step 4 when it compiles the project (and possibly to specifically not use the files you deleted from the src directory in step 3).
-7. Compile and run the project.

 Tutorials:
 -----------------------